 Data alone does not create clarity.
 Interpretation is what connects results to real decisions.
 Functional hormone testing is designed to identify the root cause of hormonal issues by linking lab patterns to symptom timelines, lifestyle inputs, and biological stressors.

 For some people, the primary driver is nervous system overload.
 For others, it is insulin resistance, inflammation, or poor sleep architecture.
-In women, hormone transitions such as perimenopause can amplify these effects.
+In women, hormone transitions such as the hormonal shifts of perimenopause and menopause can amplify these effects.
 In men, low testosterone signaling may reflect stress adaptation rather than primary hormone failure.

 Translating Hormone Data Into Actionable Clinical Decisions